DamoM73/digital-solutions-text-2025/content/05_data_transmission/03_networking.md

 :class: dropdown
 In video streaming, jitter appears as irregular and unexpected variations in the timing of frame delivery.
 It's typically manifested as noticeable fluctuations in the smoothness of video playback.
 Here's what jitter looks like in video streaming:

-1. **Stuttering or Freezing**: One common symptom of jitter is when the video playback briefly stutters or freezes.
+1. **Stuttering or Freezing:** One common symptom of jitter is when the video playback briefly stutters or freezes.
 You might see the video pause for a moment and then catch up suddenly.
-2. **Uneven Playback Speed**: Jitter can cause the video to play back at uneven speeds.
+2. **Uneven Playback Speed:** Jitter can cause the video to play back at uneven speeds.
 It may briefly speed up or slow down, making the motion appear unnatural.
-3. **Frame Drops**: Jitter can result in frames being dropped during playback.
+3. **Frame Drops:** Jitter can result in frames being dropped during playback.
 This can lead to missing content or jerky movements in the video.
-4. **Audio-Video Desynchronization**: Jitter can also affect the synchronization between the audio and video components of a stream.
+4. **Audio-Video Desynchronization:** Jitter can also affect the synchronization between the audio and video components of a stream.
 You might notice that the audio lags behind or leads the video.
-5. **Pixelation and Artifacts**: In severe cases, jitter can cause pixelation or compression artifacts in the video, making the image quality deteriorate momentarily.
+5. **Pixelation and Artifacts:** In severe cases, jitter can cause pixelation or compression artifacts in the video, making the image quality deteriorate momentarily.
-6. **Buffering Delays**: To compensate for jitter, video streaming services may introduce buffering delays.
+6. **Buffering Delays:** To compensate for jitter, video streaming services may introduce buffering delays.
 This means you have to wait longer for the video to start playing, which can be frustrating for viewers.
 :::

 ### Quality of Service (QoS) Guarantee

-Network Quality of Service (QoS) guarantee refers to the assurance that a network can provide specific levels of service and performance to different types of traffic or applications.
+Network **Quality of Service (QoS) guarantee** refers to the assurance that a network can provide specific levels of service and performance to different types of traffic or applications.
 QoS is critical in ensuring that data, voice, video, and other applications receive the necessary bandwidth, low latency, and minimal packet loss to function effectively.

 To guarantee QoS, networks often employ various mechanisms, such as traffic prioritization, bandwidth reservation, and congestion management.
 For example, in a VoIP (Voice over Internet Protocol) call, QoS guarantee ensures that voice packets are prioritized over less time-sensitive data packets, reducing the chances of voice call degradation due to network congestion.

 ### Timeliness of delivery

-The principle of timeliness of delivery in networking refers to the requirement that data should be delivered within a timeframe suitable for its intended use.
+The principle of **timeliness of delivery** in networking refers to the requirement that data should be delivered within a timeframe suitable for its intended use.
 This is crucial for ensuring that the information remains relevant and useful by the time it reaches its destination.

 ## Network Transmission Protocols 📝